Recently James Webb Telescope revealed never before seen view of the star-forming region of the Carina Nebula called “Cosmic Cliff”.

 Moreover, the image depicts the much craggy mountains on a moonlit evening is actually the edge of a nearby, young, star-forming region NGC 3324 in the Carina Nebula.

-You May Also Read: James Webb Telescope Images with Details Discussion
+You May Also Read: How James Webb Telescope image revealed the hidden mysteries!

 Carina Nebula and NGC 3324